miacherayil124/final-project-550/_posts/2022-12-18-sentiment-analysis.md

 ![Fig9]({{ site.url }}{{ site.baseurl }}/assets/images/Fig9.png)

 It seems that EV sentiments are more nuanced than we initially thought and will seemingly to continue to evoke varied responses.
-We recongize that scrapping  twitter data only provides us with a narrow perspective of evs, and a perhaps a classic community survey would do a much better job of capturing a moe diverse sample size.
+We recongize that scrapping  twitter data only provides us with a narrow perspective of EVs, and perhaps a classic community survey would do a much better job of capturing a more diverse sample size.
-As hybrid and electric vehicles  slowly become more affordable to the general public, other opinions based on equity, affordability, and ev charging stations will continue to  be at the forefront of the EV conversation both on and off twitter.
+As hybrid and electric vehicles  slowly become more affordable to the general public, other opinions based on equity, affordability, and EV charging stations will continue to  be at the forefront of the EV conversation both on and off twitter.